Updated November 2018

 Having a speaker in every major room of your house, or multiple speakers in a large room, sounds like a dream come true to many music lovers.
 If this is your end goal, the Sonos PLAY:1 or its Alexa-bearing sibling, the Sonos ONE, is the perfect place to start.
 Sonos has certainly cornered the market on multi-speakers management with an incredibly user-friendly app and a full ecosystem of speakers that all play nice with one another.
 This speaker also sounds great, producing signature Sonos clarity with an impressive amount of bass given its size.
 Sure, it doesn't sound as full as the Bose Home Speaker 500, but for the same price you can get 2 of these speakers for truly immersive sound.
 And if you want a more powerful centerpiece for your Sonos system you have multiple options, like the PLAY:5 of one of their soundbars (We've been particularly impressed with the Sonos Beam as of late)

 The biggest drawback to this speaker is the lack of any audio ports or a Bluetooth connection, you must stream everything to it over WiFi or ethernet controlled via the Sonos app.
 This has some benefits, like no more phone calls interrupting your music listening, but also means everything you listen to needs to be compatible with the Sonos app.
 This includes the majority of music streaming services, with YouTube Premium being the most notable exception.
 You also can't stream the audio from video sources (like Netflix) to the PLAY:1.
-The easiest way to rectify this is to get one of the Sonos speakers that has a physical input, with the $400 Beam soundbar currently being the cheapest option.
-If you're an Apple user the $200 Sonos ONE is AirPlay compatible.
+The easiest way to rectify this is to get one of the Sonos speakers that has a physical input, with the Beam soundbar currently being the cheapest option.
+If you're an Apple user the less expensive Sonos ONE is AirPlay compatible, and can thus mimic the experience of a Bluetooth connection.

 Read review: Sonos PLAY:1